Most Important Questions You Should Ask When You Get A New Prescription

 For example, those with type 2 diabetes may be able to treat their condition with a strict diet and exercise.
 So, rather than paying for medication, they are able to control their blood sugar levels by eating right and staying physically active.
 However, many people do benefit from medication.
 Therefore, when getting a new prescription, ask your doctor about your options for natural remedies.

-Prescription Hope is a nationally recognized pharmaceutical assistance program.
-The team at Prescription Hope utilizes the patient assistance programs offered by pharmaceutical manufacturers to obtain brand name medications for individuals at a set, affordable price.
+Prescription Hope is a nationally recognized patient advocacy program.
+The team at Prescription Hope utilizes the patient assistance programs offered by pharmaceutical manufacturers to obtain brand name medications for individuals at a set, affordable price .

 The program covers over 1,500 different brand name medications.
-Enroll with Prescription Hope and pay just $50 a month for each of your medications.
+Enroll with Prescription Hope’s medication access service and pay just $60.00 a month through Prescription Hope’s medication access service for each of your medications.